 District Soldiers Memorial InstitutePrint Page

-Memorial is a two storied stone and brick building which was erected in memory of those who died in World War One.
+The Institute is a two storied stone and brick building which was erected to commemorate those who died in service or were killed in action in World War One.

 The Institute was opened on the 30th August 1924 by Mr. G.K.
 Warren.
 The building is of stone and brick, and an honor roll appears on the wall of the main hall.
 The institute, as a whole, cost about £2,700. and was built on the day labour principle.
 This enabled the committee to do the work for £400 less than the lowest contract price received.